Fujisankei Communications International

 Fujisankei Communications International, Inc. (FCI) is the American arm of the Fujisankei Communications Group, a Japanese media conglomerate of television and radio channels, magazine, newspaper, record and video game companies.
 The Fujisankei Communications Group regroups more than 90 companies, like Fuji TV in Japan, among others.
 Founded in 1986 in New York City and owned by Fuji Media Holdings, FCI makes productions from the Fujisankei Communications Group available to the United States and the rest of the western world.

-FCI has contracts with television stations in New York City, Hawaii and California to air programming segments.
-Since 1999, Fuji TV, through FCI, has forbidden foreign TV stations from subtitling its dramas, a practice that is criticized and has alienated some fans of the genre.